-National Associations are responsible for ensuring that all members of their team(s), and any accompanying officials in their delegation, are fully and adequately covered by insurance for the purposes of attending and participating in each event in the Competition.
-The ITF, Host Nation and/or Host Organiser shall not accept any liability for any participant of visitor in this respect.
+National Associations are responsible for ensuring that all members of their team(s), and any accompanying officials in their delegation, are fully and adequately covered by insurance for the purposes of attending and participating in the event.
+The ITF, the title sponsor, the host association and the host venue cannot accept any liability for any participant of visitor in this respect.